SeanBae/ISS-SL-LiveCD/readme.md

 - Make sure you run the last command in the `chroot` environment

-- Even though this script was originally written for the ISS-CREAM project, this can be used for any project that requires SL5.5 LiveCD generation
+- Even though this script was originally written for the ISS-CREAM project, this can be used for any project that requires rapid SL5.5 LiveCD generation

 ----